walter74ucla/GA-Lab-6-Objects-lab/README.md

 * how would you model your `adventurer`?
 Your adventurer will want a **name** and **hitpoints**.
 What else would your adventurer need?
 * how would you model an `ogre`?
 Your ogre will want **hitpoints**.

 * Write a very small program that will simulate a battle between your adventurer and an ogre.
-You can use the same techniques you used in your **landscaping** game from the weekend.
-	* When your adventurer's hitpoints reach 0 the game is over.
-	* When your ogre's hitpoints reach 0 the game is over.

-* If you want to provide input to the game, you can run it in the Chrome console (but that isn't strictly necessary for now).
+	* Whoever has more hitpoints, wins the battle.
+	* You can do a console.log to show how many hitpoints each opponent has, and who ultimately wins.

 <br>
 <hr>